 For businesses, schools, and other agencies.

-For out-of-state residents, a library card is available for an annual fee of $55.00.
-These cards may be used to check out books, movies, music, etc. Downloadable audiobooks and ebooks, and access to databases are not included, due to licensing agreements.
+For out-of-state residents, access the Duluth Public Library is available for an annual fee of $55.00.
+In addition to the fee, out-of-state patrons must provide a library card from their home library.
+Non-Resident cards may be used to check out books, movies, music, etc. Downloadable audiobooks and ebooks, and access to databases are not included, due to licensing agreements.

 Non-Regional Minnesota Residents